monu-kumar-dev/monu-kumar-dev/README.md

 ---

 ### 🚀 Key Highlights

-- Clean and maintainable code
+- Developed clean, modular, and maintainable code following best practices
-- Focus on performance and optimization
+- Optimized solutions with a strong focus on performance and efficiency
-- Real-world project implementations
+- Built real-world projects demonstrating practical implementation skills
-- Strong foundation in DSA and problem-solving
+- Solid understanding of Data Structures & Algorithms (DSA)
----
+- Strong problem-solving mindset with a scalable approach to development

 ## 📬 Connect With Me
 <p align="center">
   <a href="https://www.linkedin.com/in/monu-kumar-dev">